chromice/ae/README.md

 In addition to regular methods, compound fields also exposes these:

-- `components(...)` sets all parts comprising the field, plus any filler strings.
+- `components(...)` sets all components comprising the field, plus any filler strings.
-- `serialize($function)` defines a function that takes an array of the field parts' values and constructs a string out of them.
+- `serialize($function)` accepts a function that takes an array of individual component values and concatenates them.
-- `unserialize($function)` define a function that takes a string and breaks it into parts.
+- `unserialize($function)` accepts a function that breaks a string into an array of component values.

 #### Repeater